auth0/docs/ios-tutorial.md

 ##Before you start

 1. You will XCode 4.5.2
-2. We also assume you have Google OpenID enabled.
+2. We also assume you have Google OAuth2 connection enabled.
 If you haven't done so, this [tutorial](enable-simple-connection) shows how to do it.

 ##Integrating Auth0 with iOS